zhouyuanzhe/kaggleasl5thplacesolution/README.md

 # kaggleasl5thplacesolution

-This is the source code of the solution of Team ⭐⭐⭐in the prize line⭐⭐⭐ for the competition Google - Isolated Sign Language Recognition.
+This is the source code of the solution of Team ⭐⭐⭐in the prize line⭐⭐⭐ for the competition Google - Isolated Sign Language Recognition (https://www.kaggle.com/competitions/asl-signs/overview).

 1. Run makedataset.py to prepare the dataset for dataloader.
 2. Run main_zyz.py to run the code ddp.